Haim Arlosoroff: Legacy and commemoration

 Arlosoroff is buried at the Trumpeldor Cemetery in Tel Aviv.
-Arlosoroff's memory is honored today by the many streets named after him throughout the towns of Israel and in the names of several places in Israel:Kiryat Haim, a large neighborhood of Haifa, Giv'at Haim, a kibutz and Kfar Haim, a moshav.
+His memory is honored by the many streets named after him throughout the towns of Israel and in the names of several places in Israel:Kiryat Haim, a large neighborhood of Haifa, Giv'at Haim, a kibutz and Kfar Haim, a moshav.

-An 8-foot tall bronze monument dedicated to the legacy of Dr. Haim Arlosoroff stands at the Tel Aviv shoreline promenade where he was fatally wounded.
+A bronze monument dedicated to Arlosoroff's legacy stands at the Tel Aviv shoreline promenade where he was fatally wounded.

-The "Arlosoroff House", a location Arlosoroff visited on the morning of the day he was assassinated, stands in honor of his memory at Ben Shemen Youth Village, directly adjacent to the Ben Shemen Moshav in Central Israel.
+The "Arlosoroff House", which Arlosoroff visited on the day he was assassinated, stands in honor of his memory at Ben Shemen Youth Village, adjacent to the Ben Shemen Moshav in Central Israel.

-The name of Haim Arlosoroff was also used for a ship carrying Jewish refugees to Mandatory Palestine, the former USCGC Unalga (WPG-53).
+Arlosoroff's name was also used for a ship carrying Jewish refugees to Mandatory Palestine, the former USCGC Unalga (WPG-53).
 On 27 February 1947, the Haim Arlosoroff (1,378 passengers from Sweden and Italy) was intercepted by British Royal Navy destroyer HMS Chieftain, and the passengers put up fierce resistance.
 The ship ran aground at Bat Galim south of Haifa, just opposite a British Army camp.
 The crew and passengers were arrested and deported to Cyprus.